kingskiller7/AiOrg.-CLI/README.md

 *   **Extensible Agent Personas:** Easily define and customize the roles, responsibilities, and starting abilities of each AI agent.
 *   **Deterministic & Efficient Core:** The underlying agent architecture has been refactored to be deterministic (temperature=0) and highly efficient (using a single, shared language model).
 *   **Dual Interface:** Interact with the AI organization through a user-friendly web interface or a powerful command-line interface (CLI).
+*   **ToolTester Agent:** A dedicated agent that works under the CHRO to test new custom tools.

 ## Advanced Workflows